barafael/barafael.github.io/_posts/2017-10-8-Vim-has-no-keyboard-shortcuts.md

 of characters.
 Because vim is awesome, it stores a macro in some register (bearing the name you gave to the macro) so you can easily access, save for later, or modify the actions a macro does.
-You can also call a macro from itself for multiline edits - to vim it is simply a long chain of characters that it must interpret.
+You can also call a macro from itself for multi-line edits - to vim it is simply a long chain of characters that it must interpret.
 Macros can be nested - you can call a macro b from within macro a since macro invocation is only a sequence of characters.
 Finally, it is easy to parameterise macros with register contents.